eiffel-community/eiffel-intelligence/wiki/markdown/subscription-with-REST-POST-notification.md

                 // fulfilled subscription.
                 // The form value will be run through JMESPATH engine so
                 // it is possible to use JMESPATH expressions to extract
                 // content from the aggregated object.
+The form value can
+                // only be one JSON object.

                 "formkey" : "json",
                 "formvalue" : "{parameter: [{ name: 'jsonparams', value : to_string(@) }]}"